efchatz/Covert-C2/README.md

 5. Lateral movement: The ``` net use ``` command was employed to establish a connection to another host via SMB.
 Similar to the ``` schtasks ``` scenario, file redirection was used to capture the output.
 It is noted that enabling WinRM on target hosts would simplify lateral movement and remote command execution with output capture.
 6. Random: The last scenario was employed to illustrate the effectiveness of the evasion with random command execution.
 This means that this scenario used all the previous scenarios in random order.

-To evaluate the detectability of Covert C2 by each EDR, we first installed the necessary components: the Covert C2 framework (including the web server and workstation components) and then the EDR software on the target workstation.
+To evaluate the detectability of Covert C2 by each EDR, we first installed the necessary components: the Covert C2 framework (including the web server and workstation components in the victim's host) and then the EDR software on the target workstation (victim's host).
 The evaluation involved initiating a connection from the Chrome browser to the C2 server every 10 sec.
 If a command was available, the communication proceeded as described in the relevant figure.
 Otherwise, the C2 server responded with "No".

 Each of the six test scenarios was executed for five minutes with randomized command selection, i.e., either a specific scenario URL or a "No" response from the C2 server, for a total of 15 min per EDR.
 A final 10-min mixed scenario was then conducted, where commands were randomly selected from any of the five test cases (command execution or file upload).